Marat Safin: Equipment

 Safin has used the Head Prestige Classic 600 since 1997 however throughout the years sported numerous paintjobs of the latest Head Prestige rackets (i.e. intelligence, Liquidmetal, Flexpoint and Microgel).
 His racquets used to be strung using Babolat VS Natural Team Gut 17L gauge, but he then switched to Luxilon Big Banger Original at 62 to 67 pounds.
 His apparel was manufactured by Adidas and he was the figurehead of the 'Competition' line from 2000 onward.

 Career statistics

 Grand Slam tournament performance timeline

 1At the 2003 Australian Open, Safin withdrew prior to the third round.

 Grand Slam tournament finals: 4 (2 titles, 2 runner-ups)

 Post-retirement career

 Since retirement Safin has been an official for the Russian Tennis Federation and a member of the Russian Olympic Committee.
 In 2011, he began playing at the ATP Champions Tour.

 In December 2011, Safin was elected to the Russian Parliament as a member of Vladimir Putin's United Russia Party, representing Nizhny Novgorod.
-On May 25, 2017, he voluntarily resigned from the position.
+On 25 May 2017, he voluntarily resigned from the position.

+In spring of 2025 Safin began coaching ATP player Andrey Rublev.

+Personal life

+In a 2008 interview with USA Today, Safin identified himself as a Muslim, stating, "I'm Russian, but I'm 100% Muslim.
+All the Muslim people are passionate, stubborn.
+We have hot blood."
+However, ten years later in an interview for Alexander Golovin of Sports.Ru, he stated that although he believes something had created the world he doesn't really believe in a personal God.